gbuchmsft/Azure-FrontDoor-MicroHack/README.md

   And after the change:</br>
   <img src="resource/../resources/routing-rule-result-after.png" width=600></br>
-  # STOP HERE if you want to try it on your own !</br>
+  # :exclamation: STOP HERE if you want to try it on your own ! :exclamation:</br>

   Otherwise, here's how you can solve the challenge.